Aggressive Domestic Violence Defense

 Sometimes it is very tempting to plead guilty to fabricated charges just to get out of jail or to ‘move on’ with your life.
 However, the impact a domestic violence charges has on your future job prospects and family life can be devastating.
 Sometimes the easy way out isn’t the best way out.

 Pleading guilty to get out of jail can also cause you to lose your residence…at least temporarily.
 You need a skilled attorney to make sure that your decision to resolve your domestic violence case is wise and legally sound.
-Being your own attorney or going with an attorney the court gives you may come back to haunt you.
-Would you want an overworked and underpaid lawyer “fighting” for you?
+Hiring your own private attorney is the best way to achieve the best results in your case.

 DOMESTIC VIOLENCE RESTRAINING ORDERS

 Temporary and permanent restraining orders in domestic violence cases case cause serious problems.
 They may require you to have no contact with your children, spouse, loved ones.
 Even worse, they may require you to move out of your life-long residence.
 The court has the discretion to impose a restraining order in domestic violence cases.
 Hire a lawyer who is experienced in arguing domestic violence restraining order.

 DOMESTIC VIOLENCE PROBATION TERMS